kinnala/scikit-fem/README.md

 Easy to use finite element assemblers and the related tools.

-> We have recently released 1.0.0 which includes a plenty of new features and
+> We have recently released 1.0.0 which includes many new features and
 > deprecates older features (see changelog below).
 Unfortunately, our
-> documentation is still in a fluid state and, although the goal is to maintain
-> backwards-compatibility in 95% of the cases, some examples may be broken or
+> documentation is still in a fluid state and some examples may be broken or
 > emit warnings.
-We hope to fix everything as soon as possible.
-Thanks for your
+Thanks for your patience!
-> patience!

 ## Features